Health Benefits of Drinking Hot Water: From Weight Loss to Detox

 According to the Journal of Neuroimmune Pharmacology, cinnamon may be effective in slowing the advancement of Parkinson’s disease.

-While drinking hot water can have many benefits, there are also some potential risks that you should be aware of.
+While drinking hot water offers many benefits, there are also potential risks to consider.
+Understanding these risks can help you enjoy hot water safely.

-One of the most obvious risks of drinking hot water is the risk of burns.
-If the water is too hot, it can scald your body parts, causing painful burns.
-It’s important to make sure that the water is at a safe temperature before drinking it, which is between 120 F and 140 F.
+One of the most immediate dangers of drinking hot water is the risk of burns.
+If the water is too hot, it can scald your mouth, throat, or skin, causing painful injuries.
+Always ensure the water is at a safe temperature, ideally between 120°F and 140°F. Children, the elderly, and individuals with sensory impairments are at higher risk of burns, so extra caution is necessary.

 The Environmental Protection Agency sets stringent legal regulations for safe drinking water.
 They strongly advise you to never use water from your hot tap to drink or cook with, as contaminants dissolve more easily in hot water than in the cold.
 They also set standards under the Safe Drinking Water Act (SDWA), which sets out criteria for states to independently set and enforce their own drinking water standards, provided they are, at a minimum, as strict as EPA’s standards.